 Booking and payment process

-Discovery world trekking is a government authorized, registered, licensed and bounded as trekking and touring operator in Nepal.
+Discovery world trekking is a government authorized, registered, licensed and bonded as trekking and touring operator in Nepal.
 The company registered number is 87657/068/069.
 We are member of Trekking Agency Association of Nepal (TAAN), Nepal Mountaineering Association (NMA).
 Therefore, book Discovery World Trekking trip with confidence as we are reliable.10 percent of payment in advance and other necessary documentations like passport copy, passport size photos, travel insurance policy, arrival and departure flight detailed can be made later but must not exceed within two weeks’ period from booking date.
 The number of domestic flights for Lukla is limited but being very busy during the trekking seasons.
-Payment is to be made by bank transfer and western union.
+Payment is to be made by bank transfer ,western union and online payment directly from our website..
 Remaining trip cost can be paid whether in cash or by bank transfer and credit card when your arrival in Nepal.
 Furthermore, we put forward necessary modes of payment details as per your convenient by mail.

 Last minute booking